chriswendt/ietf/draft-ietf-stir-passport.md

 PASSporT represents the bare minimum set of claims needed to assert the originating identity, however there will certainly be new and extended applications and usage of PASSPorT that will have the need of extending claims to represent other information specific to the origination identities beyond the identity itself.

-The suggested mechanism would be to create a new media subtype, inline with MIME media type definitions.
-This subtype SHOULD follow the convention that if passport is the base subtype, the extended application subtype should use the prefix "passport+" and append the name.
-For example, the base application type is "application" and subtype is "passport".
-If a new specification would like to define a new usage and set of claims and call it "foo", the new subtype would be defined as "passport+foo".
+The preferred mechanism would be to specify a new media subtype compatible with with MIME media type definitions [IANA.MediaTypes].
+This subtype SHOULD follow the convention that if it is a an extension of the PASSporT base token, the extended application subtype should use the prefix "passport+" and append the name.

+As a specific example, for PASSporT, the base application type is "application" and subtype is "passport".
+If a new specification would like to define a new usage and set of claims to extend PASSporT and call it "foo", the new subtype would be specified as "passport+foo".

 **5. Deterministic JSON Serialization**

 In order to provide a deterministic representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signalling environments, the JSON header object and JSON Claim object should be computed as follows.

-The JSON object should follow similar rules to the construction of the thumbprint of a JSON Web Key (JWK) [RFC7638] Section 3.
+The JSON object should follow the rules for the construction of the thumbprint of a JSON Web Key (JWK) as defined in [RFC7638] Section 3.
 Each JSON object MUST contain no whitespace or line breaks before or after any syntactic elements and with the required members ordered lexicographically by the Unicode [UNICODE] code points of the member names.

 In addition, the JSON header and claim members MUST follow the lexicographical ordering and character and string rules defined in [RFC7638] Section 3.3.

 **6. Human Readability**

-JWT is defined to apply Base64 encoding to the Header and Claims sections.
-Many protocols, like SIP and XMPP, generally utilize a "human readable" format to allow for ease of use and ease of operational debugging and monitoring.
-For these protocols, the specifications defining the usage of PASSporT SHOULD provide guidance on whether Base64 encoding can be removed from the construction of the JWT.
+JWT [RFC7519] and JWS [RFC7515] are defined to apply Base64 encoding to the Header and Claims sections.
+Many personal communications protocols, such as SIP and XMPP, generally utilize a "human readable" format to allow for ease of use and ease of operational debugging and monitoring.
+For these protocols, flexibility in the usage of Base64 encoding that obfuscates the readable JSON objects is a consideration.
+Therefore, specifications defining the usage of PASSporT MAY provide guidance on whether Base64 encoding can be eliminated from the construction of the PASSporT Header and Claim sections.

 **7. Security Considerations**

-There are a number of security considerations required for preventing various attacks on the validity or impersonation of the signature.
+There are a number of security considerations required for preventing various attacks on the validity of a signature or the impersonation or reuse of a valid signature via a man-in-the-middle.

 **7.1 Validation of the Issuer and Certificate Signature**